Guinewok/vinylWishlist/readme.md

 DONE:
   -Build the whole site/app as a pivot table so that you can toggle between the list and adding section.
 Otherwise try adding a dialog or seperate section for adding new items to the list from the app.
 -store the vinyl info in JSON or CSV.
 JSON would be easier for the initial manual entry.
+-When mapping the vinyls map the first value only, then use the buttons to increment the i value to map new vinyls as the buttons are pressed?
+  -Make sure the left button is disabled when the value is 0/1 (whatever the lowest value is in the context) -Test this to ensure it isn't too slow of a load time, look into to preemptively loading the images in the background?
 -->